The Master of Science in Biomedical Sciences (BMS) at Elms College is a rigorous, 12-month academic program.

 Students will be eligible to take the onsite MCAT prep course and take advantage of all premedical advising opportunities

 - Onsite MCAT prep course is available

-- Other standardized tests prep are also available
+- Other standardized test preparations are also available

 - Access to the premedical advisor for advising, letters, personal statements, etc.